qinyanjuidavid/Mictec_Django/README.md

    - You should now be able to login using the credentials that you have used in registering the new superuser on the terminal.

-   - After you have logged in you will be meet a nice user panel, with the group(s) and Users tabs on the left side of the admin panel.
+   - After you have logged in you will be meet a nice looking user panel, with the group(s) and Users tabs on the left side.
 Now i want you to enjoy yourself by creating new users and new groups.

    > Now Repeat the whole process for how many times?
 Let's just say 1000 times and we ll be looking at the next [Jeff Dean](https://en.wikipedia.org/wiki/Jeff_Dean).
 In the next class we will create our first application and do something more constractive.
 Well, I hope you enjoyed that.